Zvi Preigerzon

-Due to nature and location of his work and his usage of the pen name A. Tsefoni / Tsfoni, Zvi Preigerzon never saw any commercial success from his writings during life and never sought it.
+Because of the nature and location of his work and his usage of the pen name A. Tsefoni / Tsfoni, Zvi Preigerzon never saw any commercial success from his writings during life and never sought it.
 After his death all of his works were translated into Russian and there exists an initiative to have an English translation completed as well.

 Several Jewish authors have referenced Zvi Preigerson and his books in their works, namely: Jehoshua A. Gilboa, Yosef Govrin, Yaacov Ro'i, Mordechai Altshuler and Moshe Shamir.

 Early life

 Childhood and family

-Zvi-Gersh (or Hirsh) Preigerzon was born on October 26, 1900, in his family home at Shepetivka, Khmelnytskyi Oblast in what is today a part of Western Ukraine.
-One of three brothers born to Israel Preigerzon (1872-1922) of Krasyliv - a small businessman in the cloth industry, and Rachel (Raisa) with the maiden-name of Galperina (1872-1922) also of Krasyliv.
+Zvi-Gersh (or Hirsh) Preigerzon was born on October 26, 1900, in his family home at Shepetivka, Khmelnytskyi Oblast, in what is today a part of western Ukraine.
+One of three brothers born to Israel Preigerzon (1872–1922) of Krasyliv – a small businessman in the cloth industry, and Rachel (Raisa) nee Galperina (1872–1922) also of Krasyliv.
 Rachel was of the Volhynia line of Rabbi Dov-Ber Karasik.
-Zvi's parents gave the future author a traditional religious education, the family celebrated Jewish traditions and spoke Hebrew and Yiddish.
+Zvi's parents gave the future author a traditional religious education; the family celebrated Jewish traditions and spoke Hebrew and Yiddish.
 Zvi's father made it his task to introduce his children to "new" Hebrew literature and commonly read from the works of Abraham Mapu and Judah Leib Gordon and Jewish periodicals of those days.

 From the days of his early childhood, Zvi had developed a profound appreciation of the Hebrew language and was known to muse that (in translation) "the Jewish thrill has poisoned my blood forever".
 This phrase can be found used again in his book Hevlei Shem (Burden of a Name).

 Palestine and World War I

 Given his passion to the language and Jewish themes it came as no surprise when Zvi started writing poems and short stories in Hebrew.
-Seeing the passion of his son, Israel sent Zvi's notebooks to Hayim Nahman Bialik in Odessa, impressed Mr. Bialik commented on the talents of the young author and recommended that he be given a solid education in Hebrew.
-Following this advice, in 1913 the boy is sent to Palestine to attend the prestigious Herzliya Hebrew Gymnasium (currently located in Tel Aviv) where all instruction was conducted in Hebrew.
+Seeing the passion of his son, Israel sent Zvi's notebooks to Hayim Nahman Bialik in Odessa.
+Impressed, Mr. Bialik commented on the talents of the young author and recommended that he be given a solid education in Hebrew.
+Following this advice, in 1913 the boy was sent to Palestine to attend the prestigious Herzliya Hebrew Gymnasium (currently located in Tel Aviv), where all instruction was conducted in Hebrew.

 As recapped in his book Unfinished Story Zvi arrived in Palestine on the Steamship Yerushalayim (Jerusalem) with a group of other students bound for the school which the author attended for one year.
-During his stay, the young writer has strengthened his language skills and gained a profound appreciation for the Holy Land and its people and their songs.
-He also attributed his belief in the necessity of a Jewish state to this early time and wrote that only such a state would allow his fellow Jews to be forever free to persecution, humiliation and suffering.
-Zvi was well aware of these atrocities through the Ukrainian Pogroms.
+During his stay, the young writer strengthened his language skills and gained a profound appreciation for the Holy Land and its people and their songs.
+He also attributed his belief in the necessity of a Jewish state to this early time and wrote that only such a state would allow his fellow Jews to be forever free from persecution, humiliation and suffering.
+Zvi was well aware of these atrocities through the Ukrainian pogroms.